“Wir Schaffen Das” (We Can Manage)

 Angela Merkel was partly blamed for the Bavarian and the recent Hesse disaster.
 The chancellor seems to some of her cabinet members as tired, exhausted and out of inspiring ideas after 13 years in power.
 In the state of Hesse, a few weeks ago, the CDU plummeted to 27 percent, a drop of 11.3 points since 2013.
 “Mrs. Merkel is facing,” British The Guardian predicted, “a fresh crisis.”
 The chancellor tried to belittle the results by arguing, “not every regional election can be stylized into a little national election.”
 The SPD, her coalition partner, secured just about 19.8 percent, a sobering drop of 10.9 percent since Hesse last went to the polls.
 This vote “could be a shock that finally prompts the SPD leadership to withdraw from Merkel’s coalition in Berlin,” speculated The Guardian.
 The result of such a scenario: new national elections.

 Even if the SPD remains in the government (since new elections could reduce their electorate even further), Mrs. Merkel has clearly been weakened, her authority is questioned more than ever before.
 Her announced resignation as party leader is a confirmation of her expected end.
 The green party added to its triumphant Bavarian result another impressive result and is threatening the social democrats as a possible alternative.
-The CDU has to fight off the AfD, which for the first time ever is present in the Hesse parliament, with an estimated 13.1 percent of the vote.
+The CDU has to fight off the AfD, which for the first time ever is present in the Hesse parliament, with a 13.1 percent of the vote.
 The green party received as many votes as the Merkel coalition partner in Berlin, the SPD, obtaining 19.8 of the votes, which were casted by 67.3 percent of the eligible voters.

 Soon we may witness her own "Götterdämmerung" the Twilight of the Gods, another Wagner opera.
 The chancellor appreciates Brunhilda, a powerful female figure from Germanic heroic legend, certainly on stage — drama included.
 It is possible though that the destruction of the gods in a final battle with evil powers, may remind her too much of her own political reality —no singing, but evil conspiracies for sure.
 Where is her Siegfried, Wagner’s famous dragon killer?
 Remember, he bathed in the dragon blood, and as a result received a skin as hard as horn that makes him invulnerable.